 Most motorcycle stunts are (hopefully) performed on closed courses or other appropriate places, and they’re dangerous enough in that setting (the exciting ones are anyway).
-But the video below shows someone – described by whoever uploaded the video as a “crazy guy,” and I’m certainly not going to argue the point – doing a two-person wheelie right on an unidentified freeway.
-The camerawork adds another level of danger to an already risky stunt, and I can only imagine what some of the other people in their cars must be thinking.
+But the video below shows a ten-person wheelie in who knows where.
+I can only imagine what some of the other people in their cars must be thinking.
 They probably assumed it was for a movie, and I guess in a sense they were right.

 For an example of how the added element of a cameraperson can cause a stunt to go wrong, look no further than the video below these words.
 Luckily, this didn’t happen on a freeway, nor did it happen to the person who actually recorded the footage – he or she was smart enough to stand a safe distance away from the action.
 But the other guy, holding another camera, wasn’t quite that forward thinking, and he gets leveled by a would-be stunter as a result.

 Since that last one was a bit of a dud, I thought I’d better make up for it with something truly incredible.
 In this next video, a motorcycle rider flies down a public road while standing backwards and text messaging.
 Hope he has the emoji for "I'm an Idiot."
 Check it out: